The LaZagneForensic (LZF) application allows any Windows user to recover almost any password stored on computer.

 That is why LaZagneForensic works after the user logs on to Windows.
 Then it can easily pick up passwords, and then store them in plain text.

-The app's creator even states that the only way to stay safe is to avoid saving passwords using it default Windows method.
+The developer of the application even says that the only way to stay safe is to avoid storing passwords using the default Windows method.

-This practically means that for your safety it would be good to use one password manager third parties.
+This practically means that for your security you might want to use a third-party password manager.

 We occasionally report the password manager KeePass.
-It is password manager which we recommend as it stores everything locally and with very strong encryption.
+It is the password manager we recommend as it saves everything locally and with very strong encryption.

-LaZagneForensic can recover passwords from the following programs: Outlook, Thunderbird, Chrome, Firefox, Internet Explore, Opera, Pidgin, Filezilla, wifi, databases, Skype, etc.
+LaZagneForensic can recover passwords from the following programs: Outlook, Thunderbird, Chrome, Firefox, Internet Explorer, Opera, Pidgin, Filezilla, wifi, databases, Skype etc.